KuskIV/ml_exam_notes/notes/03 - SVM.md

 ## Nonlinear SVM

-When features are not linearly seperable, one way to solve this is by adding/removing dimensinos (usually adding), and mapping datapoints to this new space using a kernel fuction.
-This new high-dimensioal features space makes in possible to make it a linear classification problem again.
+When features are not linearly separable, one way to solve this is by adding/removing dimensions (usually adding), and mapping datapoints to this new space using a kernel function.
+This new high-dimensional features space makes in possible to make it a linear classification problem again.

 ## Lagrange Multipliers

 The SVM learning problem is solved using the method of Lagrange multipliers.

 The point of the Lagrange optimization process is to determine the support vector $x_i$, the $\lambda_i$ and the $b$.
-The only operations required on data itesm is to compute dot products $x_i * x_j$.
+The only operations required on data items is to compute dot products $x_i * x_j$.
 For classification we only need to compute dot products $x_i*z$

-The method of Lagrange Multipliers is a simple and elegang method for finding the local minima or local maxima of a function subject to equality of inequality constraints.
+The method of Lagrange Multipliers is a simple and elegant method for finding the local minima or local maxima of a function subject to equality of inequality constraints.

 The method of Lagrange multipliers first constructs a function called the Lagrange function as given by the following expression: